Jordan Spieth could be punished by PGA Tour for regulations breach

 The situation is potentially embarrassing for the 25-year-old, who has been an ever-present at East Lake since first earning his PGA Tour card in 2013, as he was elected chairman of the Tour's Player Advisory Council in February this year.

-Weather permitting, live final round coverage from the BMW Championship will start at 3pm on Monday, only on Sky Sports Golf.
+Watch live coverage of the final round of the BMW Championship on Sky Sports Golf on Monday.